Hermannsdalstinden

 Hermannsdalstinden is the highest mountain on the island of Moskenesøya.
-It is located in the Lofoten archipelago in the municipality of Moskenes in Nordland county, Norway.
+It is located in the Lofoten archipelago in Moskenes Municipality in Nordland county, Norway.
 The 1029 m tall mountain lies on the west side of the island, about 6.5 km west of the municipal centre of Reine.
 There's a cabin, Munkebu Hut, that is used as an overnight base camp for summiting Hermannsdalstinden.
 The hike from Munkebu Hut to the Hermannsdalstinden summit takes about six to eight hours round trip.